 As many of us who have been working from home over the past year might have found, it can be easy for the distinction between work and home life to become lost.
-It can be tempting to think about getting ahead of the next day by doing some extra work in the evenings at home or getting up early to log an extra hour or two before you leave for the office.
+It can be tempting to think about getting ahead of the next day by doing some extra work in the evenings or getting up early to log an extra hour or two before you start your official work day.
 Whilst you might get more work done – there will always be more to do and you can end up feeling like you’re living through a constant cycle of work, eat, sleep, repeat, with little time for much else.
-In order to avoid this it can help to make a conscious decision not to bring your work home with you and not to answer any emails before a certain time in the morning and after a certain time in the evening.
-If you find yourself in a situation where you do have to do some work from home, then it’s best to stick to some rules, such as allocating yourself a specific room to work in so that the work stops when you leave that room and/or deciding in advance on a reasonable time to switch off.
+In order to avoid this it can help to make a conscious decision not to log into work during your free hours and not to answer any emails before a certain time in the morning and after a certain time in the evening.
+If you find yourself in a situation where you do have to do some extra work, then it’s best to stick to some rules, such as allocating yourself a specific room to work in so that the work stops when you leave that room and/or deciding in advance on a reasonable time to switch off.

-If you have work-related emails set up to arrive on your phone, then consider whether this is necessary, and whether you can disable these notifications – or at least set time restrictions on when they appear – so that you only start working when you actually arrive at work.
+If you have work-related emails set up to arrive on your phone, then consider whether this is necessary, and whether you can disable these notifications – or at least set time restrictions on when they appear – so that you only start when your working day actually begins.
 If this isn’t possible, then you can still help yourself by doing small things like leaving your phone in another room when you go to bed and switching it off during scheduled personal time.
 This way, you won’t be tempted to get involved with any work-related tasks after you’ve clocked off, nor will you be encouraged to constantly think about work when you’re trying to do other things.

 6. Work smarter, not harder

-When you’re trying to work towards achieving a healthy work-life balance, it can be useful to take a step back and consider how you might be able to make the most of your scheduled working hours, so that you can get home on time.
+When you’re trying to work towards achieving a healthy work-life balance, it can be useful to take a step back and consider how you might be able to make the most of your scheduled working hours, so that you can finish on time.

-For many people, this means taking steps such as; completing tasks within a set timeframe before moving on to something else and/or prioritising tasks better to make sure that the most pressing tasks are done at the start of the day and aren’t left until the last minute – as this could mean that you end up staying late to finish them.
+For many people, this means taking steps such as; completing tasks within a set timeframe before moving on to something else and/or prioritising tasks better to make sure that the most pressing tasks are done at the start of the day and aren’t left until the last minute – as this could mean that you end up working late to finish them.
 Some people also find that taking regular breaks (for example, 10 minutes every hour) improves their focus and makes them far more productive.
 It’s all about finding what works for you!
 If you struggle with maintaining concentration at work, then you might be interested in our articles 7 ways to improve your focus and 6 tips to boost motivation.

 7. Cut the commute

 Often it’s only once we change a habit that we realise how much of an impact it was having on our daily life before.
 Commuting is something that some people don’t mind, others hate and very few people really enjoy.
 If you’re still commuting to work at the moment, you may think little about it each day as you enter autopilot mode and start up your engine or head towards the train station.
 But have you ever thought about how many hours a week you spend commuting?
 For example, by travelling for an hour and a half twice daily, you can rack up 15 commuting hours each week – which is 65 hours a month and 780 hours a year!

 If you’re in the market for a new job, and you’re considering what sort of jobs you want to apply for, it’s worth thinking long and hard about the implications of a lengthy, daily commute.
 As a result of the pandemic’s impact on home working, it’s likely that a lot of companies will be more open to flexible working going forward, so it’s worth checking with employers what their policies are.
 Whilst it’s not always possible to prioritise your job search based on this, it can make a significant difference to your wellbeing if you can.